robincornett/display-featured-image-genesis/readme.txt

 4. Quickly see the featured image assigned to each post or term.

 == Upgrade Notice ==
-= 2.5.0 =
+= 2.6.0 =
-Settings page has been completely renovated, new bells and whistles for more customization.
-Much code tightening/cleanup.
+New settings to control backstretch output, Customizer support, some tweaks and fixes.

 == Changelog ==